-As for the Marines, after 1920 they had settled into routine garrisons at Port-au-Prince and the Cap, keeping a low profile and leaving the tasks of public order and nation-building to a Marinedirected Garde and treaty administration.
+As for the Marines, after 1920 they had settled into routine garrisons at Port-au-Prince and the Cap, keeping a low profile and leaving the tasks of public order and nation-building to a Marine-directed Garde and treaty administration.
 This had been General Russell's policy from the outset, a course encouraged by a perennially nervous Washington.
 Of the Marines, the American chargé d'affaires, Christian Gross, aptly remarked in 1927, "So long as they are here, there is no need for their being here."

-1. Joseph Jolibois, a leader of the Union and one of Haiti's most vociferous journalists (and post-occupation president of the Chamber of Deputies), had, for example, a long police pedigree richly spiced with civil and criminal charges, including assaults and the attempted murder of his sister-in-law.
+- 1. Joseph Jolibois, a leader of the Union and one of Haiti's most vociferous journalists (and post-occupation president of the Chamber of Deputies), had, for example, a long police pedigree richly spiced with civil and criminal charges, including assaults and the attempted murder of his sister-in-law.
 Exiled to Argentina in 1928, he was detained in an asylum, and after return to Haiti, died mad at Pont Beudet, Haiti's national lunatic asylum.
-The year before he died, he asserted in print that the sun was composed of geometric blocks of ice shining by reflected light and was inhabited by a species of beings resembling Laplanders.

-2. The Port-au-Prince pompiers (firemen), with their 12 buglers, leaky two-mule Belgian Steamers, and members who went home to shift into uniform before responding to a fire, originally stayed out of control of the occupation's Haitian Gendarmerie.
+The year before he died, he asserted in print that the sun was composed of geometric blocks of ice shining by reflected light and was inhabited by a species of beings resembling Laplanders. - 2.
+The Port-au-Prince pompiers (firemen), with their 12 buglers, leaky two-mule Belgian Steamers, and members who went home to shift into uniform before responding to a fire, originally stayed out of control of the occupation's Haitian Gendarmerie.
 In the wake of serious fires beginning in September 1918 (and coinciding closely with the fortunes of the Caco Rebellion), an experienced U.S. fireman was brought down as an adviser, but the pompiers would have none of him.
 The 1921 conflagrations persuaded President Dartiguenave to assign fire service to the Gendarmes, and eventually the pompiers ended up with two gasoline pumpers, four motorized steamers, two hose companies, and a chemical rig.
-Characteristically, when the first working fire to occur under the new regime was knocked down in minutes, the press said the American fire chief had set it in order to show off.

-3. On 13 April 1919, British troops opened fire with rifles and machine guns on political demonstrators in a park in Amritsar, killing at least 400 and wounding some 1,200 more.
-This tragedy, exactly contemporaneous with the alleged "indiscriminate killing" at Hinche-Maissade, did not inhibit members of Parliament from running on about U.S. actions in Haiti in 1920.
+Characteristically, when the first working fire to occur under the new regime was knocked down in minutes, the press said the American fire chief had set it in order to show off. - 3.
+On 13 April 1919, British troops opened fire with rifles and machine guns on political demonstrators in a park in Amritsar, killing at least 400 and wounding some 1,200 more.
+This tragedy, exactly contemporane-